 Why should you run for Senate?

 This question isn’t meant to send you down a path of self-reflection.
-Rather, answering the question will help you build your messaging and brand as a politician.
+Rather, answering the question will help you build your messaging and leadership qualities as a politician.
+It's an important question to ask anyone considering public service.

-Of course, before you start building your political brand, you’ll need to meet a few constitutional requirements before you can think about actually running for a Senate seat.
+Of course, before you start building your political brand, you’ll need to meet a few constitutional requirements before considering running for a Senate seat.

 Do I qualify?